LaStefan/esg-stocks-dashboard/README.md

 4. Push to the branch (git push origin feature-branch).
 5. Open a pull request.

-- In order to update your branch with latest main changes just run **git rebase origin/main**
+- In order to update your branch with latest main changes just run **git fetch && git rebase origin/main**

 ### Contributors